Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Concluding Remarks

-Further research may focus on the multivariate extension of the proposed specification, as done by \cite{Raponi:Petrella:2019} and \cite{Bernardi:Maruotti:Petrella:2017}, among others.
-Another interesting point would be the inclusion of an asymmetric term in the proposed model, both for what concerns the daily returns and the low--frequency component, as done by \cite{Amendola:Candila:Gallo:2019}, for instance.
-Finally, the current approach involving the low--frequency and \virg{--X} terms could be enriched by jointly estimating both the VaR and the Expected Shortfall measures, as recently developed by \cite{Taylor:2019} and \cite{Fissler:Ziegel:2016}.
+Further research may focus on the multivariate extension of the tail risk forecasts, as done by \cite{Torres:Lillo:Laniado:2015}, \cite{DiBernardino:Fernandez:2015}, \cite{Bernardi:Maruotti:Petrella:2017}, and \cite{Raponi:Petrella:2019}, among others.
+Another interesting point would be the investigation of the performance of the MF--QR--X with an asymmetric term, both for what concerns the daily returns and the low--frequency component, as done by \cite{Amendola:Candila:Gallo:2019}, for instance.